Responsive Images

 has:

-- Media conditions, for example,
+- A media condition, for example,

 (max-width: 300px)

 means when the viewport width is 300 CSS pixels or less.
-It is similar to media queries but with some limitations.
-You cannot usescreen
+It is similar to media queries but with some limitations; you cannot usescreen

 orprint

-. - An empty space.
+. - A space.

 - The width of the image element when the media condition is true.
 You can provide an absolute length (px, em) or a length relative to the viewport (vw), but not percentages.